WENZHUOLIANG/blockchain/README.md

 This example is to implement a Blockchain who supports Token</br>

 ### How to save record
-Blockchain's concept - a distributed database that is used to store continuously growing list of records.
-So it should satisfy the following functions:
+Blockchain's concept - a distributed database that maintains a continuously growing list of ordered records.
+So it should have the following functionalities:

-- Define the block
-- Define relationship between blocks
-- Add function into the block
+- A defined block and blockchain structure
-- Communication between nodes
-- Synchronization between nodes
+- Methods to add new blocks to the blockchain with arbitrary data
+- Blockchain nodes that communicate and sync the blockchain with other nodes
-- Control on node
+- A simple HTTP API to control the node